HoloISO-Reborn/issuetracker/README.md

 ## TODOS

-* [ HIG ] Multiple confirmed cases of holo_root not being found, even when it exists
+* [ HIG ] Multiple confirmed cases of holo_root not being found, even when it exists (prolly initram failing to load btrfs)
 * [ HIG ] Black screen of death - possibly drivers or bad sddm configuration
 * [ MID ] Update packages to newer
 * [ MID ] Support Testing